hilbix/suid/README.md

   - If it is `\`, then remove the caracter, too, we are ready (the `:` is swallowed).
   - Else we saw `\:`, so just output `:` (note that we already removed the `\`).
 - Low-level parsing backwards allows a simple state machine:
-  - state0: state=state1, goto state1
+  - state0: if c is EOF then state=state4 and return, else state=state0 and goto state1
-  - state1: If c is `:`, enter state2 and return, else output c and return
+  - state1: If c is `:` then state=state2 and return, else output c and return
-  - state2: If c is `\`, enter state3 and return, else output separator, goto state0
+  - state2: If c is `\` then state=state3 and return, else output separator and goto state0
-  - state3: If c is `\`, state=state0 and return, else output `:`, goto state0
+  - state3: If c is `\` then state=state0 and return, else output `:` and goto state0
+  - state4: final state
+  - This assumes EOF is passed in as the "one before the first character" character

 Is `suid` secure?